-Ran Walker is the author of seventeen books.
+Ran Walker is the author of eighteen books.
 His short stories, flash fiction, microfiction, and poetry have appeared in a variety of anthologies and journals.
 Prior to becoming a writer and educator, he worked in magazine publishing and practiced law in Mississippi.

 Ran is a graduate of Morehouse College (BA in English), Pace University (MS in Publishing), and George Washington University Law School (JD).
 He also has a Certificate in Publishing from New York University and has done graduate work in English at Mississippi State University.